We’ve all had vacations where everything went to shit.

 The only thing we truly have control over is our thoughts, emotions, and actions.

-Now that we’ve gotten that out of the way, I’m going to teach you how to have an epic vacation no matter what.
+Now that we’ve gotten that out of the way, I’m going to teach you how to have an epic vacation even if you have a shitty flight and nothing goes according to plan.

 Everything happens for you.